 ORAL FOOD CHALLENGE PREPARATION WORKSHEETS:

 Check out these Oral Food Challenge worksheets which help prepare before the appointment, offer helpful reminders for the day of, and prompts for processing after the food challenge.
 (There are separate worksheets for kids and teens/adults).
+Also check out this post on a post-anaphylaxis tool known as T.R.A.C.E, which is a compass guiding you back to confidence after allergic reactions.

 You can find these worksheets on the Therapeutic Worksheets page here on the Food Allergy Counselor website.